Caravan and Tow Vehicle Dynamics

 Police say the most after-accident reaction is: ‘my rig always seemed so stable until it suddenly jack-knifed’.
 Such apparent stability is typical of container ships and car ferries, until a rogue wave or turning too sharply proves otherwise.

 There is increasing evidence that the safe maximum speed for big rigs is under 100 km/h.
-This is related to tow ball mass.
-The lower that mass, the lower the safe speed.
+This is related to tow ball weight.
+Furthermore, the lower that weight, the lower the safe speed.

 The above is a precis of some of the most relevant parts of RV Books Why Caravans Rollover – and how to prevent that.
 The book is written in plain English but has a fully referenced final technical section.